 Instead of shadow and lighting set ups, Lucas is trying to use the two lightsaber blades in Anakin’s hands to signify his inner turmoil… not to mention Hayden Christiansen’s acting.
-Unfortunately, it’s shot in a very bland, flat, close up, and he’s really shot no different than anyone else is the rest of the film.
+Unfortunately, it’s framed in a very bland, flat, close up, and he’s really shot no different than anyone else is the rest of the film.
 The following shot is far more evocative, a rare use of close up in the Prequels that also uses the light and shadow to enhance Anakin’s contemplative gaze.
-The use of the light at sunset reminds us that, not unlike the daylight… Anakin’s time in this chapter of his life is almost up:
+The use of sunset reminds us that, not unlike the daylight… Anakin’s time in this chapter of his life is almost up:

 Examples of depth (and attempted depth) in the other Star Wars films:

 This is actually a pretty good shot, as the hallway is clearly drawing our eye toward Obi-Wan’s goal: Qui-Gon and Darth Maul.
 Obi-Wan fits nicely in the foreground and his destination in the background.
 However, it’s missing something important that gives a shot not just good depth, but great depth: a third point of interest.
 With only Obi-Wan and his destination as the two objects that catch our eye, the image feels just a touch more flat than it could have been.